 The 808 also has a microphone inside the body.
 I never intended to use this onboard audio – we had a full videography crew there – I planned to use their mix for anything major.
 It does provide me some scratch audio, however, for syncing purposes.

 Having amassed all of this data, I purchased the gear, and when it arrived, I realized quickly that my geek knowledge did not extend to fashioning “wearable” functional electronics.
 I came across David Monzingo who, as it turns out, has ton a ton of makeup and mechanical SFX here in Hollywood.
-After doing a brain dump of all of my R&D, David decided a low tech approach may yield to most benefit.
+After doing a brain dump of all of my R&D, David decided a low tech approach may yield the most benefit.
 Electrical shrink wrap, holding the components in place on my glasses, with some glue to keep one of the arms open seemed like it did the trick.
 He went to work.
 However, after all of the manhandling and testing, the lens cable became damaged, and perhaps the heat used to shrink the electrical shrink wrap may have damaged the cables.
 I ordered replacement parts and David went back to work.
 Up until a few days before the wedding, the whole unit (after months of R&D on the entire project) was a question mark.
 It crashed randomly without warning.
 The night before the wedding, I bit the bullet, tore down the entire contraption, hoping that by replacing the 15” cable and using the original 808 #26 body, that the magic combination would work.
 Gaff tape was my friend.

 In the event it hasn’t been apparent, the camera apparatus itself is very, very fragile.
 I went through two 808 #26 units, and two 15” cables, only to end up using a combination of these purchases to work – the night before the wedding.
 The non-extension lens cable which is permanently attached to the lens is fragile, and isn’t very flexible.
 The extension cable itself is made of long, thin fibre strands.
 All of these extensions used a friction locking mechanism.
 All of this meant that any sudden movements would cause the unit to crash, requiring a reset.
 While it may have worked for the ceremony, it failed daily while testing during the first dance.
 I am still amazed that the complete tear down and rebuild the night before the wedding worked.